Skip navigation

 International travel

-1. Before proceeding on any international work, the work party evaluates their personal security and implement recommended practices to minimise any risks.
-Information is available from: Current recommendations from the Commonwealth Department of Foreign Affairs and Trade published under "Consular Travel Advice" at their "Hints for Australian Travellers" website and from Travel to High Risk Destinations.
+1. Before proceeding on any international work, the work party evaluates their personal security and implements recommended practices to minimise any risks.
+Information is available from: Current recommendations from the Commonwealth Department of Foreign Affairs and Trade published under "Consular Travel Advice" at their “smarttraveller" website.

-Note: Special procedures exist for travel into higher risk countries DFAT travel advisory level 4 countries and Travel to high risk destinations.
+Note: Special procedures exist for travel into higher risk countries DFAT travel advisory level 3 and 4 countries.

 Communication